 Painting a vehicle isn’t just all about choosing a colour to go for and then spraying this particular shade.
 Rather, the process is all about making sure that you’re in a spray booth that offers an exceptional level of lighting for the product that you wish to paint.
-So, with this in mind, we have compiled a guide that details everything you need to know about spray booth lighting.
+So, with this in mind, we have compiled a guide that details everything you need to know about spray booth lighting in the UK.
 More specifically, we will take a look at the various spray booth lighting regulations that you have to abide by, and why it is so important to consider these if you want to achieve a high-quality finish for your vehicle.

 Choosing a spray booth lighting installer

 There are several factors that you have to consider when choosing spray booth lighting fixtures for your body shop:

 The lighting inside a spray booth should resemble natural light.
 Natural light is critical for you to be able to see your paint colour without the interruption of any tinting effects.
 So, when choosing the lighting for your spray booth, go for something that mimics the effects of natural lighting.
 Also, for you to see the texture of your vehicle, you will need to make sure that the lighting you go for is at the right level of brightness.
 Anything that is too dim or bright will make any tiny details go unnoticed.
 This will also make working in your bodyshop a little easier.

 Make sure that the lighting is consistent

 When it comes to spray booth lighting, consistency is key.
 By consistency, we mean that your booth’s lighting should be even throughout its entire interior.
 Any uneven lighting will show through shadows and small areas, and this will have the capacity to have a detrimental effect on the final finish of your vehicle.
 In the bodyshop environment, it could prove a little distracting or off-putting.
 Uniformity and consistency are key.
 Before you start the job, therefore, take the time to fully examine the level of lighting in your spray booth and whether it’s showing up in all areas.